jyyang5/mu_mu_lambda-ES/README.md

 **Note**: lambda >= mu

+## Schedule

+### 1. Model GP estimate using Gaussin distributed noise

+Assume the GP estimate can be modelled by the true objective function value with some random Gaussian noise terms.

+fep(y) = f(y) + sigma_ep_star*randn(N,1)

+### 2. Step size adapted by sigma = sigma_star/n*dist

+The step size is proportional to the distance to the optimal point (dist).

+### 3. Plot convergence rate over sigma* and noise-to-signal ratio

+Plot is attached.
+With noise-to-signal ratio = 0,0.25,1,4.
+The negative convergence rate means the algorithm does not converge.

+### 4. Step size adapted by cumulative step-size adaptation

+The number of iteratins needed coincides that with the convergence rate plot, where a high convergence rate gives a small number of iterations to reach stopping criteria.

+### 5. Build GP model by adding training set

+The objective function evaluation value of offsprings is evaluated using the GP model after the model is built and therefore, reduce the objective function evaluation time to 1 in each iteration.

+The improvement compared with a normal (mu/mu,lambda)-ES is the saving of objective function evaluation in each itertaion.
+The effectiveness of the improvement lies in the precision of the approximation using Gaussian Process model.

+### 6. Compare the model with GP and without

+### 7. The precision of GP estimate

 ## Different noise level

 Plot the performance of mml-ES under different noise-to-signal ratio defined as v = sigma_ep_star/sigma_star.